madlib/archived_madlib/ReadMe_Build.txt

   Boost is too outdated (pre 1.34), it is downloaded automatically.
   Alternatively, the path to the sources can be specified by calling cmake with "-DBOOST_TAR_SOURCE=/path/to/boost_x.tar.gz"
 - MADlib depends on the linear-algebra library Armadillo.
-Since at this point Armadillo is not a common package on many platforms, we always build it during the build process and always install the armadillo shared inside the MADlib directory.
+We always build it during as part of our own build process.
+On all platforms except Mac OS X, we install the armadillo shared library inside the MADlib directory.
 (The Armadillo shared library is a mere umbrella library for the lower-level maths libraries LAPACK, BLAS, ...)
   Armadillo is downloaded automatically, unless the you call cmake with "-DARMADILLO_TAR_SOURCE=/path/to/armadillo_x.tar.gz", in which case this file is used.